We love data 3000.

-> But what do you need?
+But what do you need?
 This is a complicated question that can only be answered after knowing things like the organization’s current infrastructure, analytics requirements, future plans, and much more.
-But for now let’s stick to a few topics, which, similar to the Infinity stones, represent one function, which in itself is powerful as a stand-alone.
-But combining one with the other would give the user the maximum potential them.
+But for now let’s stick to a few topics, which, similar to the Infinity stones, represents one function, which in itself is powerful as a stand-alone.
+But combining one with the other would give the user the maximum potential out of them.

-> | The Power Stone bestows upon its holder a lot of energy—the sort of energy that you could use to destroy an entire planet.
+| The Power Stone bestows upon its holder a lot of energy—the sort of energy that you could use to destroy an entire planet.

 That’s a lot of energy.
 But let’s break it down to the foundation.
 How do we find the energy at its raw source?
 Since we’re not talking about “energy”, but data here, how to find the data and leverage its power.